jzuhusky/chadwick-dockerfile/README.md

 I've been using the [chadwick](https://github.com/chadwickbureau/chadwick) tool a lot recently for working with the retrosheet dataset.
 There exists a MacOS homebrew distribution of the tool, but I've always needed it to run on linux (really in a docker container).
 And AFAIK, that distro is like 0.7.... so this at least provides an avenue for compiling future distros.

-Also - Now chadwich on Linux!
+Also - Now chadwick on Linux!
 And able to run in Docker!
 Which opens a world of possibilities for me at least.

 # So here it is!